Plan Your Visit to The Hills Church

 What kind of church are you?

 Plain and simple, we are a Jesus church.
-Our aim is to follow Jesus, love one another, and serve our neighborhood.
+Our aim is to follow Jesus, love our neighbors, and build an economically and racially diverse church.
 To learn more about our mission, purpose and beliefs click here.

 What should I expect Sunday to look like?

 When you arrive, you'll be welcomed by our hospitality team.
 They'll direct you into the Dahlia Campus.
 We meet in the large multipurpose room directly inside the front doors.
 We have donuts, fruit and coffee available every Sunday and encourage you to help yourself.
 If you have kids in 5th grade or younger, you can check them into Hills Kids.
 (Elementary kids join the adults for singing and then are dismissed to their classes).
 We'll sing together and hear a message from one of our pastors.
 In all, the service will last about an hour and twenty minutes.
 (We promise not to go too long).
 Ultimately, our hope is that you will feel at home and have an encounter with God.